• Recipes

 Spicy Black Grouper Sushi Roll

-For the fifth and final recipe in, Frozen In Time: 5 Recipes From My Last Florida Keys Black Grouper, I decided to make a couple grouper sushi rolls.
 I’ve been making sushi for over 10 years now, and I can promise you the first time I made it, it didn’t look like the pictures you see below.
-This recipe assumes that you have a basic knowledge of rolling sushi, and is really just a recipe for the spicy Black Grouper filling.
+This Black Grouper sushi recipe assumes that you have a basic knowledge of rolling sushi, and is really just a recipe for the spicy filling.
 Don’t worry though, if you’ve never made Grouper Sushi from your fresh catch before I will be making a video series down the road that will show you how to.

 Sushi Spread Using 5 Different Species